xbklairith/postgirl/docx/01-MASTER_PLAN.md

 **Vision Statement:** Revolutionize API testing by creating the first Git-native platform that transforms team collaboration from tool-specific silos to standard development workflows, leveraging Tauri's performance advantages to deliver a superior developer experience.

-**Mission:** Replace Postman and Insomnia with a fundamentally better approach—where API collections live in Git repositories, teams collaborate through proven version control workflows, and developers own their data without vendor lock-in.
+**Mission:** Replace existing API testing tools with a fundamentally better approach—where API collections live in Git repositories, teams collaborate through proven version control workflows, and developers own their data without vendor lock-in.

 ---